How to Have a Great Santa Claus Home Visit

 Presents are the most significant part of Christmas!
 The big man in red is a pro at gift-giving, but there are a few things you can do to help him out.

 Put your presents in a large plastic trash bag marked with a bright ribbon.
 Make sure it’s easily accessible and can be lifted into Santa’s sack.
 If there are many or extremely heavy presents, get some elf hats and have a few helpers meet Santa outside.
 Remember, if you cannot carry all the gifts simultaneously, it might be hard to have Santa take them simultaneously.

 Write the name clearly in large print with a marker directly onto the wrapping paper.
 Labels usually fall off in Santa’s bag.
 If this is a group gathering, make sure you can distinguish between people with the same name.
 If a gift recipient’s name is unique, have someone help Santa with pronunciation.

 If this event includes many families, have a few small backup gifts if someone did not get the word.
 Stuffed animals and gift cards work well.
 You could even pass them, saying, “Oh, Santa, you dropped these.”

 Decide how to open gifts

 Of course, you can just hand them out and open them.
 Little kids will often just do this anyway.
 But another fun way is called a “Countdown and Out.”
-Santa hands out the presents, but everyone waits to open them until Santa is leaving.
+Santa hands out the presents, but everyone waits to open them until Santa leaves.
 Santa starts the countdown, saying, “5, 4, 3, 2, 1… Merry Christmas!”
 Then the paper flies!
-The advantage is that Santa leaves on a high point, and no one tries to follow him out to see the reindeer.
+The advantage is that Santa leaves on a high point, and no one tries to follow him to see the reindeer.
 Assign someone to make sure the kids don’t follow him outside.